6.8 magnitude earthquake strikes off Mindanao island in Philippines - ExBulletin

 In the municipality of Lingege, where Barcelona is located, local disaster official Ian Onsing said he was woken up by the quake.

-“The quake was very strong.
+“The tremor was very strong.
 Things around were moving.
-I think the quake lasted about 10 to 15 seconds,” he told AFP by telephone.
-“So far there are no reports of casualties or damage.
-We are now monitoring the beaches for any violent movement.”
+I think the tremor lasted about 10 to 15 seconds,” he told AFP by telephone.

+“There are no reports of casualties or damage so far, and we are now monitoring the beaches in anticipation of any violent movements.”

-In the municipality of Hinatuan, about 25 kilometres (15.5 miles) north of Barcelona, local disaster officer Jerome Ramirez saw the devices “moving for about 30 seconds” due to the strong shaking.
+In the municipality of Hinatuan, about 25 kilometres north of Barcelona, local disaster officer Jerome Ramirez saw electrical appliances “moving for about 30 seconds” due to the strong shaking.

 He also said there were no reports of injuries or damage to coastal communities in the area.